The pet microchip: is it really necessary for animals in Italy?

 - Even if it weren't illegal, it's good practice to have your pets microchipped.
-There's evidence that 90% of animals who get lost and are not chipped, are never returned to their owners.
+There's evidence that 90% of non-chipped animals who get lost are never returned to their owners.

 - It's helpful to have a statement on your dog's tag to say he or she is chipped.
 That way, s/he can be easily and quickly identified, if s/he does get lost.

 Our Yorkie, Effie's identity medal gives our telephone number on one side, and email with the single word "Chipped" on the other.

 The microchip: what is it - and does it hurt to put one in?